bubnikv/BlinkySWR/doc/manual-0.2-S.md

 ## Introduction

 The BlinkySWR is an accurate microprocessor based replacement of the famous Tayloe SWR bridge.
 As such, the SWR presented by the bridge to the transceiver never exceeds 1:2.
 The BlinkySWR was designed with a no-tuner or limited tuning range back packing antenna installations in mind, where a Tayloe SWR bridge may not reveal the true SWR.
+The circuit was inspired by the [N2CX (SK) Rainbow Tuner](http://www.njqrp.club/Rainbow/rb_home.html), while being much simpler and self powered.

 The SWR and power is shown by a 6 LED baragraph, where 21 discrete levels of SWR presented by interpolating intensities of neighboring LEDs, thus allowing for an analog-like SWR tuning experience.
 The SWR bridge electronics is powered by rectifying a tiny bit of the RF power.
 After transceiver key off, the measured transmit power is shortly indicated on the baragraph by discharging on board large capacitors.